New Zealand Dollar (NZD) is the currency. Carry sufficient cash as card there are not many facilities.

 English is widely spoken, so communication should pose no major issue.

 Niue's small size makes island navigation straightforward.
-A rental car offers the most freedom for exploration.
+A hire car gives you the most freedom for exploration.

 Driving on Niue: straightforward, with local rules.
 A valid license is a must.